Gelfand Models for Diagram Algebras: Introduction

 We say that a diagram $d$ is \emph{symmetric} if $d^T = d$.
 In our example above, $d_2$ is symmetric and $d_1$ is not.
 If we let $(i')' = i$ and let $B' = \{\, b' \, \vert \, b \in B\, \}$ for a block $B$ of a partition diagram $d$, then $d$ is symmetric if it satisfies: $B \in d$ if and only if $B' \in d$.
 If $d$ is a partition diagram, then we say that a block $B \in d$ is a \emph{fixed block} if $B'=B$.
 In our above examples, $d_1$ has one fixed block, $\{5,5'\}$, and $d_2$ has two fixed blocks, $\{8,8'\}$ and $\{6,7,10,6',7',10'\}$.
 Note that

 so $t$ is symmetric if and only if $d t d^T$ is symmetric.
 We say that $d t d^T$ is the \emph{conjugate} of $t$ by $d$.
+See Example \ref{ConjugateExample}.
+Observe that in $\P_k(x)$ the sizes of the blocks can change under conjugation.

-\begin{rem} The symmetric diagrams in the partition algebra are referred to as type-$B$ set partitions in \cite{OEIS} Sequence \href{http://oeis.org/A002872}{A002872}).
-They are also closely related to the type-$B$ set partitions used in \cite{Re}, except that in \cite{Re} the partitions are restricted to have at most one fixed block.\end{rem}
+\begin{rem} The symmetric diagrams in the partition algebra are referred to as type-$B$ set partitions in \cite{OEIS} \href{http://oeis.org/A002872}{A002872}.
+They appear in \cite{Mo} and are equivalent to the horizontally symmetric $2 \times n$ letter arrays $H_{2,n}$ in \cite{Qu}.
+They are closely related to the type-$B$ set partitions used in \cite{Re}, except that in \cite{Re} the partitions are restricted to have at most one fixed block. \end{rem}

 \begin{rem} If we restrict our diagrams to the symmetric group, then $d^T$ equals $d^{-1}$, diagram conjugation corresponds to usual group conjugation, symmetric diagrams are involutions, and fixed blocks are fixed points. \end{rem}